daemonraco/drtools/docs/endpoints.md

 * `http://localhost:3000/api/v1.0/users`
 * `http://localhost:3000/api/v1.0/users/1`

-These URL will retrun the contents we showed before.
+These URL will return the contents we showed before.

 ## Behaviors
 _Behaviors_ are small functions that auto-complete fields in your mock data files.